 Warnings

-• Thyroid C-Cell Tumours – Was seen in trials in animal models only.
+• Thyroid C-Cell tumours – This was seen in trials of animal models only.
 Mounjaro may lead to thyroid tumours.
 Symptoms are – lump/swelling of the neck, hoarseness, difficulty swallowing, shortness of breath).
 No human cases have been reported as far as we know.

 • Hypersensitivity – Allergy to any of the constituents of tirzepatide may be manifested on the face, lips, tongue or throat.